j-kuo/LCTMC/README.md

 ## Overview

-This README is a work in progress at the moment.
+This package is a work in progress at the moment.

 For now, please see the ['LCTMC.simulate'](https://github.com/j-kuo/LCTMC.simulate) repository for more info on the latent class CTMC model.